mtiller/ModelicaBook/text/source/behavior/functions/func_annos.rst

 will then be used in several calculations inside the derivative function.
 Most, if not all, of these will be multiplications and the results of those calculations will therefore be zeros.
-Those zeros will then be added to the final result but will have no impact.
-In other words, there are many calculations that could be skipped because they won't have any impact on the solution result.
+Those zeros will then be added to the final result, but will have no impact.
+In other words, there are many calculations that could be skipped because they won't have any impact on the result.

 In such cases, Modelica offers a way to avoid these calculations.
 If the Modelica compiler knows *a priori* that one of the differentials